Readonly closedIs true after 'close' has been emitted.

 v11.4.0

-writableNumber of times writable.uncork()
+Readonly writableNumber of times writable.uncork() needs to be

 called in order to fully uncork the stream.